mendersoftware/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 ## Step 1 - Login to hosted Mender

+!!!
+Hosted Mender is available in multiple [regions](/10.General/00.Hosted%20Mender%20regions/docs.md) to connect to.
+Make sure you select your desired one before proceeding.

 Login to [hosted Mender](https://hosted.mender.io?target=_blank).
 On the main page for the first time new users will get a tutorial in the Mender web GUI.